Dog Separation Anxiety Guide: Symptoms, Training, and Help

 - Never use the crate as an emergency confinement tool for an untrained anxious dog — it will intensify distress.

 Enrichment toys: Food puzzles, stuffed Kongs (frozen is longer-lasting), lick mats, and snuffle mats can reduce arousal and provide a positive conditioned cue for your departure.
 Key principle: use these exclusively during absences or departures so their value is preserved.
 A Kong that appears only when you leave becomes a positive predictor of departure rather than a negative one.
+On days when walks are not possible, running a structured indoor play session for dogs before your departure — combining nose work with a short trick training session — can help deplete enough mental energy that the dog settles sooner after you leave.

 Calming music and ambient sound: Research from the Scottish SPCA and University of Glasgow found that classical music and soft rock produced lower stress-related behaviors in shelter dogs compared to silence or heavy metal.
 White noise machines can also mask triggering external sounds (mail carrier, door buzzes).
 These are helpful environmental supports but mild in effect relative to behavioral training.